Nexmo/station/_documentation/vonage-business-cloud/number-programmability/overview.md

 ## Using the Number Programmability service

-You will use the [Nexmo Voice API](/voice/voice-api/api-reference) to build interactive and customised call experiences for your users.
+You will use the [Nexmo Voice API](/voice/voice-api/api-reference) to build interactive and customized call experiences for your users.
 We provide [client libraries](https://github.com/Nexmo/) in various languages that take make it easier to work with the Voice API.

 To forward an inbound call on one of your linked VBC numbers to your Nexmo Voice API Application, you create a [webhook](/concepts/guides/webhooks) endpoint in your code and configure the URL in your Nexmo account.
 This is so that Nexmo's APIs can alert your application when a call is received and ask for instructions on how to process the call.